the erosive process that reduces the size of glaciers

 Climate=The composite pattern of long-term weather conditions that can be expected in a given region.

-having or employing wavelengths shorter than light but longer than X-rays; lying outside the visible spectrum at its violet end
+having wavelengths shorter than light but longer than X-rays

 Chert=A hard, dense, sedimentary rock composed of microcrystalline quartz. (syn: flint)